“Arbinger” is a derivative of the word “harbinger.” It means “one that indicates or foreshadows what is to come; a forerunner.”

 1. Share with your manager and others in the organization the videos or case studies on this site.
 They provide a glimpse into Arbinger’s work and results.

 2. Give your manager or others in the organization a copy of Leadership & Self-Deception.

-3. Attend and invite others to attend a public introduction to Arbinger’s work, such as a speech or our two-day public training.
+3. Attend and invite others to attend a public introduction to Arbinger’s work, such as a speech or our foundational outward mindset training.